This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Step 4: Fry vegetable(s) in oil

-When you repeat this process, the wok will eventually turn into a nice deep black that will act as a natural non-stick coating.
+When you use the wok over time, the wok will eventually turn into a nice deep black that will act as a natural non-stick coating.

 Step 5: Drain the oil (and vegetables) in strainer and wipe off the wok